Neural Topic Models with Survival Supervision: Jointly Predicting Time-to-Event Outcomes and Learning How Clinical Features Relate: Background and Prerequisites for Our Framework

-We begin with some background and notation on topic modeling and survival analysis.
+We begin with some background and notation, first stating the format of the data we assume we have access to.
+Then we review key ideas of topic modeling and survival analysis most pertinent to our proposed framework.
+Importantly, we state what properties our framework requires of the topic and survival models that will be combined to form a neural survival-supervised topic model.
 For ease of exposition, we phrase notation in terms of predicting time until death; other critical events are possible aside from death.

-We assume that we have access to a training dataset of $n$ subjects.
-For each subject, we know how many times each of $d$ ``words'' appears, where the dictionary of words is pre-specified (continuous clinical feature values are discretized into bins).
-As an example, one word might correspond to ``white blood count reading in the bottom quintile''; for a given subject, we can count how many such readings the subject has had recorded in the past.
-We denote $X_{i,u}$ to be the number of times word $u\in\{1,\dots,d\}$ appears for subject $i \in \{1,\dots,n\}$.
-Viewing $X$ as an $n$-by-$d$ matrix, the $i$-th row of $X$ (denoted by $X_i$) can be thought of as the feature vector for the $i$-th subject.